Kilobytes/flutter_packages/README.md

 # packages

-Contains all packages for Flutter.
+Contains all packages which be used in Flutter apps or libraries.

 ## Installation